Project structure#

 Each PyAnsys library must have a README file in the root directory.

 The preferred format of this file is reStructuredText Markup Syntax, although you can also use Markdown Syntax.
 While Markdown syntax has better GitHub support, you can reuse ReStructuredText (RST) files within Sphinx documentation.
-For more information, see README files.
+For more information, see README.rst files.

 The README file should at the minimum contain these elements: